IsolationKernel/.github/profile/README.md

 * IDK-based Clustering is a new class of clustering algorithms which employs IDK to grow a cluster by treating each cluster as a distribution.
 Three such methods are psKC (or point-set Kernel Clustering) [14], IDKC (Isolation Distributional Kernel Clustering) [19] and Kernel Bounded Clustering [29].
 They are the only clustering algorithms which are both effective and efficient---a quality which is all but nonexistent in current clustering algorithms.
 They are also the only kernel-based clustering algorithms which have linear time complexity.
 * A new class of online Agglomerative Hierarchical Clustering [16].
 * Change interval detection in data streams [23].
-* Trajecotry retrieval, anomaly detection and clustering [21].
+* Trajectory retrieval, anomaly detection and clustering [21].
 * A new treatment for timeseries [17,22].
 This is a paradigm shift from the time domain and frequency domain approaches that have been around for more than 100 years.
 * Spatial Transcriptomics [27].
 * Explaining why many anomaly detectors could not justify their detected 'anomaly' to be rare and different from the majority of the instances in a given dataset under investigation [28].
+* Streaming anomaly detection [30]

 [**Breaking news**] An IDK-based Clustering called Kernel-bounded clustering is shown to achieve the objective of spectral clustering (SC) without eigendecomposition---the unquestioned tool in 50 years of SC research [29].

+The first book on this topic is: Isolation-Inspired Machine Learning: To Succeed when Deep Learning Fails (https://link.springer.com/book/9789819231508)

 ## References
 [1] Fei Tony Liu, Kai Ming Ting, Zhi-Hua Zhou (2008) Isolation Forest.
 Proceedings of IEEE ICDM, 413-422. [[pdf]](https://github.com/IsolationKernel/Codes/blob/main/PDF/Isolation%20Forest.pdf)